| | The Alarm Triggering Process with

 false alarms!
 Conventional alarms systems charge a

 high cost for only a false sense of security.
+The SecurityLine system provides a faster and

 more reliable method.